whitehax0r/ArchLinux-PS4/README.md

 - Model CUH-2115B.
 - SouthBridge Baikal.

+⚠️__If you have a different model of PS4 such as the Fat version or PS4 Pro version in the little F.A.Q you will see more details__ ⚠️

 ## If you have same PS4 hardware as me you can use these files from below:

 - [bootargs.txt](https://github.com/whitehax0r/ArchLinux-PS4/blob/4add3a72d25dcfabff433283606b9ce30762d4d9/bootargs.txt) or [Download here](https://mega.nz/file/2qBCTJpR#CTD_nQOLFsrBMcau-KS6QitasbuVAXx_PPN22Wk2qoo) MD5 >__C84AD779CE76762C04CBF80E420E324D__